MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/AboutDialog.md

 The signal which gets emitted to activate a URI.
 Applications may connect to it to override the default behaviour, which is to call `gtk_show_uri()`.

-Returns: `1` if the link has been activated.
+Returns: `True` if the link has been activated.

     method handler (
       Str $uri,